mukund109/vow/README.md

 need to think of a better way in which JS code can construct operations

-use color to indicate the kind of sheet
+use color to indicate the kind of table

 operations todo
 * filter